ljpernic/finalblog/content/posts/2016-10-11---That-Time-I-Went-to-Church.md

 tags:
   - "Religion"
   - "Germany"
-description: "This is a true story, remembered to the best of my ability: On Sunday, I dredged wrinkled khakis from the bottom of my closet as <em>Frau</em>, my wife, pulled a summer dress on over winter leggings and we loaded Boo into her stroller.
-We rambled up <em>Roermonderstraße</em>, stopping at last before a big yellow church..."
+description: "This is a true story, remembered to the best of my ability: On Sunday, I dredged wrinkled khakis from the bottom of my closet as Frau, my wife, pulled a summer dress on over winter leggings and we loaded Boo into her stroller.
+We rambled up Roermonderstraße, stopping at last before a big yellow church..."
 ---

 <p>This is a true story, remembered to the best of my ability: On Sunday, I dredged wrinkled khakis from the bottom of my closet as <em>Frau</em>, my wife, pulled a summer dress on over winter leggings and we loaded Boo into her stroller.
 We rambled up <em>Roermonderstraße</em>, stopping at last before a big yellow church on a hill behind a gas station, where people were waiting for us, the service about to start.
 Last year, a friend of mine had a baby, and on Sunday, the boy was getting blessed.</p>